raadhshenshahhaseeb/test-erc20-token/README.md

 - Multiple sale rounds.
 - Pre-sale `pause` and `end` functionality.
 - Instead of transferring the amount to owner, we could store it in contract and once soft_cap is achieved, the owner would be able to withdraw the funds.
-- Rounding the transferred tokens to nearest value
+- Rounding the transferred tokens to nearest value.